Resources

 What makes TJ stand out?

 TJ brings over 7 years of experience and a Diploma in Music to his role as a vocal coach.
-His lessons are fun and engaging.
+His singing lessons are fun and engaging.
 They are tailored to each student’s unique goals, focusing on building confidence and stage presence.

 By incorporating digital tools like DAWs and vocal pitch training apps, TJ ensures an engaging and effective learning experience across all genres and curricula.